logan-pearce/Reflected-Light-Public/README.md

-Files and code for reflected light exoplanet campaigns with ground-based ELTs.
+Files and code for reflected light exoplanet campaigns.